Cocaine addiction: definition, signs, side effects, and treatment

 What are the signs of cocaine addiction?

-Signs of cocaine addiction refer to the obvious behavioral, psychological, and bodily clues pointing to a person’s dependence on the drug.
+Signs of cocaine addiction refer to the obvious behavioral, psychological and bodily clues pointing to a person’s dependence on the drug.
 The signs of cocaine addiction are listed below.

 - Dilated pupils: One of the signs of cocaine abuse is the pupil becoming enlarged, owing to the drug’s stimulating effects on the nervous system.
 Dilated pupils are a common indication of recent use and tend to persist for several hours.
 The symptom additionally increases sensitivity to light and causes discomfort.
+A 2019 case report by Iyer et al., titled “Anisocoria from Cocaine Exposure: A Case Report” described a patient presenting with anisocoria, or unequal pupil size, resulting from topical cocaine exposure.
+She confessed to snorting cocaine the day prior to arriving at the emergency department and had rubbed her left eye afterward, triggering the condition.

 What are the causes of cocaine addiction?